Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

 \subsubsection{Four-punctured sphere}

 Consider the Fock-Goncharov network on the four-punctured sphere shown in Figure~\ref{fig:FG-spectral-network-SU2Nf4}.
-We make a choice of basepoints $z_k \in \cP_C$ and short paths $\wp_m \in \cG_C$ as in Figure~\ref{fig:FG-spectral-network-SU2Nf4-paths-numb}.
-Along each short path $\wp_m$ we choose an $SL(2)$ matrix $D_{\wp_m}$ that is diagonal if the path crosses a branch cut and strictly off-diagonal if it does not.
+We make a choice of basepoints $z_k \in \cP_C$ and simple paths $\wp_m \in \cG_C$ as in Figure~\ref{fig:FG-spectral-network-SU2Nf4-paths-numb}.
+Along each simple path $\wp_m$ we choose an $SL(2)$ matrix $\cD_{\wp_m}$ that is diagonal if the path has an even number of intersections with branch cuts and strictly off-diagonal if this number is odd.
 For instance,

-\insfigscaled{FG-spectral-network-SU2Nf4-paths-numb}{0.65}{Spectral network on the four-punctured sphere with auxiliary data: blue lines are short paths; red arrows are basepoints; the direction of the red arrows specifies the normal vector at each wall.} The collection of matrices $D_{\wp_m}$ forms an almost-flat equivariant abelian representation $\rho^{\ab}$ if the matrices obey the bulk and branch point constraints.
-An example of a branch point constraint is
+\insfigscaled{FG-spectral-network-SU2Nf4-paths-numb}{0.65}{Spectral network on the four-punctured sphere with auxiliary data: blue lines are simple paths; the arrowhead and tail of the red arrows indicate the two base-points at either side of the wall; the direction of the red arrows specifies the normal vector at each wall.} The collection of matrices $\cD_{\wp_m}$ determines an equivariant abelian representation $\rho^{\ab}$, provided that the bulk constraints are satisfied.
+We choose holonomies

-(Trace out the corresponding loop in Figure \ref{fig:FG-spectral-network-SU2Nf4-paths-numb} to see it encircles one branch point.)
-There are four such equations, which are automatically satisfied.
-Next let us consider the bulk equations.
-We choose abelian holonomies